brettrhenderson/pacboi/README.md

 at it and see how far we've come.

 ## Playing the Game
-Though the original game was just a collection of HTML pages and JS scripts, I have since wrapped it up as a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app and deployed it on my [pythonanywhere](http://bhenderson.pythonanywhere.com/) site.
+The original game (with all of its ugly CSS styling) can be played at my projects [site](https://brettrhenderson.github.io/pacboi/pacman_home.html).

 The [Documentation.txt](Documentation.txt) and [Design.txt](Design.txt) files were original requirements for project submission.
 The Documentation file specifically has some useful info